 - charity efforts falter and you get charity failure because the leaders, most often founders and Trustees simply did not accurately calculate the amount of support that would be available and the alliances and partnerships that would be needed to sustain their charity. and didn’t take the time to measure this before they put time and money in.

 - charity executives and trustees are frequently blind to the external changes and “market” forces that bring them down.
 Often, as is my experience in social care, it’s because they are so focused on the needs and crises around them, or they believe their cause is righteous and so must succeed.
 Very often charities appoint to senior positions people who have not got commercial experience, who are unfamiliar with the notion of “competitors,” so they don’t recognize charity rivalry or adjust to compete.
 Executives need the ability to adjust programs to match changing situations, culture, or competition and to compete for donations, volunteers, media coverage, or program space.
-A charities competitor is not necessarily one in the same field, but one in the same locale, or making the same ask of local donors.
+A charities competitor is not necessarily one in the same filed, but one in the same locale, or making the same ask of local donors.

 - Business likes to extend its brand.
 Charities can do that as well but because charities can be campaigning or fulfilling a need, leaders often cannot seem to stop themselves from seeing every need as a call.
 The result can be no mission clarity, and donor confusion of who you are and what you do, so they don’t give.
 Then you get charity failure